X icon white, transparent background.

 Market-based salary structure

 In a market-based salary structure, companies use market data from similar industries and roles to develop each salary range.
+This is one of the more common salary structures as it helps companies stay on par with competitors, which helps attract and retain talent.

 However, while taking market data into account is important, there’s an emerging sentiment that relying exclusively on market data to make salary decisions isn’t always the best practice.
 There are a few reasons for this: